 Parish Councils also need representation at other local government meetings or on local bodies / organisations and Councillors may be asked to serve on certain groups or attend functions on behalf of the Parish Council.

 Contractors are employed to undertake other works including grass cutting and hedge maintenance.
-Specifications are drawn up and quotations always sought.
+Specifications are drawn up and quotations sought.

 Maiden Newton is a member of the Dorset Association of Parish and Town Councils.
 Training and support is provided through the Association.